tympanix/subsync/README.md

   * Firstly, add some training material to `/training` folder
     * Movie material and matching subtitle (e.g. *train1.mkv* and *train1.srt*)
   * Train the neural network `make train`
-  * Evaluate the performance of the neural network `make inspect`
+  * Evaluate the performance of the neural network `make eval`
+  * Show the *logloss* graph for media files to plot the best subtitle match `make logloss`